thogiti/thogitiB.github.io/content/2023-04-12-Writing-Zero-Knowledge-Proofs-and-Circuits-in-Four-Languages.md

 # Overview

-We will implement dot product of two vectors of size N using Zero Knowledge Proofs in Circom, Halo2, Noir.
-According to [k12.libretexts.org](https://k12.libretexts.org/Bookshelves/Mathematics/Precalculus/07%3A_Vectors/7.04%3A_Dot_Product_and_Angle_Between_Two_Vectors), the dot product of two vectors A and B of size N is given by:
+We will implement dot product of two vectors of size $N$ using Zero Knowledge Proofs in Circom, Halo2, Noir.
+According to [k12.libretexts.org](https://k12.libretexts.org/Bookshelves/Mathematics/Precalculus/07%3A_Vectors/7.04%3A_Dot_Product_and_Angle_Between_Two_Vectors), the dot product of two vectors $A$ and $B$ of size $N$ is given by:

 ```
 A.B = a1*b1 + a2*b2 + ... + aN*bN